USCCACS/ThermalTools/README.md

 It is essential to understand the variables in this file.
 We will talk about a few important ones.

 1. `dT` refers to the time-step of the equilibrium MD simulations.
-In our case, it is 1 fs or 0.001 ps
 2. `TFREQ` refers to frequency with which snapshots are written out by LAMMPS.
-In our case, we write a snapshot every 10 timesteps
+I
-3. `massMo` and `massS` are the atomic masses of Molybdenum (95.94) and Sulfur (32.065) respectively
+3. `massMo` and `massS` are the atomic masses of Molybdenum (95.94) and Sulfur (32.065) respectively.
+We can change them according to the atoms in the system.
 4. `Corrlength` is the length of the trajectory over which VACF is calculated
 5. `Ninitial` is the number of initial conditions for calculating VACF and `Ngap` is the time-delay between consecutive initial conditions.
 These two sampling parameters are described in detail below.